Splitting a cube into pyramids

 Suppose the cube has side length 12.
 What is the volume of the blue pyramid, and how do you know?

 How I want to improve this experience

 0. Fix the question so that it acknowledges correct answers.
 1. Use equal base & height arguments to show the same result* holds for a triangular pyramid inscribed in a triangular prism (it's not as smooth as the cube case).
 2. Use stretches and shears to show that the same result* holds for any pyramid inscribed in a parallelepiped (right or oblique prism over a parallelogram base).
+To explore how shear transformations affect area in 2D, see this game about manipulating a triangle by shear transformations.
+A similar thing happens to volumes (but no longer areas) under shear transformations in 3D.
+Stretches in 2D can distort lengths inconsistently, but they multiply all areas by the same factor, thereby preserving ratios between them.
+Likewise, stretches in 3D can distort areas inconsistently, but they multiply all volumes by the same factor, preserving ratios between them.
 3. By triangulating the base and applying #1, show that the same result* holds for any pyramid inscribed in a prism, regardless of how many edges the base has.
 4. Use Cavalieri's Principle to show that the same result* holds for any cone inscribed in a cylinder.
 5. Address double cones. * The result I'm talking about is that a pyramid (more generally, cone) has one third the volume of a prism (more generally, cylinder) with the same base and height.